From Amateurs to Icons: Restoring Harlem's Apollo Theater

 With help from historic tax credits, grants, and private donations, Beyer Blinder Belle restored the theater’s 125th Street terra cotta facade and blade sign, as well as the original cornice (an ornamental molding around the wall of a room).
 They also installed a new roof, storefront, entrance doors, and box office facilities.
 The most striking aspect of the restoration’s initial phase was the updated marquee, which features programmable LED visuals while retaining the classic style of the original.
 Next, the group will focus on updating interior finishes, add indoor seating, enhance technological elements, and integrate new safety features into the theater.

 During the restoration process, the theater remains open for education opportunities and live performances—most notably, the theater’s historic Amateur Nights.
-This regular event will continue to bring in emerging African-American artists that will reshape the landscape of music and popular culture in America, just as their predecessors have for decades before.
+This regular event will continue to bring in emerging Black artists that will reshape the landscape of music and popular culture in America, just as their predecessors have for decades before.